 Shady hike through a hemlock forest with several nice waterfalls.

 - Longer: Not really.
-We used several trails to form the biggest loop we could at 7.5 miles
+We used several trails to form the biggest loop we could.

-Map: Print out the trail map from the park site, and the trails also appear in the Kittatinny Trails.
-There were trail map and guides at the center.
+Print out the trail map from the park site, and the trails also appear in the Kittatinny Trails.
+Trail maps and guides may be available at the center.

 Overview: RED (Scenic Gorge) – YELLOW (Ridgeline) – RED/YELLOW – BLUE (Fossil) – ORANGE (Tumbling Waters) – ORANGE/WHITE (Two Ponds)